Use the CSS Overview panel to better understand your page's CSS and identify potential improvements.

-Click on the Capture overview button to generate a CSS Overview report of your page.
+Click the Capture overview button to generate a CSS Overview report of your page.

-To re-run a CSS Overview, click on the clear overview icon, and repeat step 1.
+To re-run a CSS Overview, click the Clear overview icon and repeat the first step.

 Understand the CSS Overview report

 Colors.
-All the colors in your page.
-The colors are grouped by usages such as background colors, text colors, etc. It also shows you the texts that have low contrast issues.
+All the colors on your page.
+The colors are grouped by types, such as background colors, text colors, etc. This sections also shows you texts that have low contrast issues.

-Each of the color is clickable.
-For example, say this border color
+Each color is clickable.
+For example, suppose the

-#DADCE0doesn’t match the color scheme of your site, click on it to get a list of elements that use the color.
+#DADCE0border color doesn't match the color scheme of your site.
+To get a list of elements that use this color, click the color.

 Font info.
-All the fonts in your page and its occurrences, grouped by different font size, font weight and line height.
-Similar to the Colors section, you can click on the occurrences to view the list of affected elements.
+All the fonts on your page and their occurrences, grouped by different font size, font weight, and line height.
+Similar to the Colors section, to view the list of affected elements, click their occurrences.

 Unused declarations.
-All the styles which have no effect, grouped by reason.
+All the styles that have no effect, grouped by reason.

-For example, the 2 declarations above are unused because the height and width of an inline element are determined by its content.
-Clicking the occurrences to view the affected elements.
+For example, the two declarations above are unused because the content determines the height and width of an inline element.
+To view the corresponding elements, click the occurrences.

 Media queries.
-All the media queries defined in your page, sorted by the highest occurrences.
-Click on the occurrences to view the list of affected elements.
+All the media queries defined on your page, sorted by number of occurrences in descending order.
+To view the list of affected elements, click their occurrences.